dejatjackson/seniorProject/Machine Learning/README.txt

 Machine Learning Scripts

-The Machine Learing Scripts include Preprocessing.py, ML_Modeling.py and New_Gesture.py.
+The Machine Learning Scripts include Preprocessing.py, ML_Modeling.py and New_Gesture.py.
-Combined, these scripts work together to accurately recognize gestures performed using the Raspberry Pi 3.
+Combined, these scripts work together to recognize gestures performed using the Raspberry Pi 3.
 _________________
 Python Libraries: